tRPC

 First, you need to ensure you have the libs installed, so run this code:

-Then, you need you just need to use the TrpcFramework when you create your adapter, like:
+Then, you just need to use the TrpcFramework when you create your adapter, like:

 import * as trpc from '@trpc/server';